If you have any doubts over the safety of the goods you wish to sell - don't sell them.

 Other seller obligations

-- If you're a trader you will need to declare earnings etc. for tax purposes.
+- If you're a trader you will need to declare earnings.
+For example for tax purposes.

 - If you are trading under a company name rather than as an individual you will need to publicly display you trading name.